open-meteo/open-meteo/docs/ncep-rrfs/README.md

 The three CONUS RRFS forecast-controller models also expose `precipitation_probability` from `ncep_rrfs_conus_ensemble`; it is an hourly ensemble statistic, not a separate probability calculated from the deterministic or 15-minute product. `ncep_rrfs_seamless` combines the underlying readers and does not have a separate stored variable catalog.

 The North America reader has no ensemble precipitation-probability supplement: the available RRFS ensemble covers CONUS only. `ncep_rrfs_seamless` retains its existing CONUS/GFS composition.

+## Cloud heights and frozen water

+- `cloud_base`, `cloud_ceiling` and `cloud_top` are available in both hourly deterministic domains and the 15-minute CONUS domain.
+Cloud base is the lowest detected cloud base, ceiling is the lowest broken/overcast cloud-base diagnostic, and cloud top is the upper cloud boundary.
+Each uses its distinct `HGT` GRIB level.
+The GRIB heights are above sea level; ingestion subtracts model terrain to store metres above ground, with sea elevation treated as zero and negative resulting heights clamped to zero.
+Missing coverage and no-cloud values remain NaN.
+See the [UPP field definitions](https://upp.readthedocs.io/en/upp_v10.1.0/UPP_GRIB2_Table.html).
+- `freezing_rain` uses `FRZR` in all four domains.
+Cumulative water-equivalent precipitation is differenced into hourly or 15-minute amounts, in mm.
+It is separate from the existing `categorical_freezing_rain` flag.
+- `snow_depth_water_equivalent` uses instantaneous `WEASD` in both hourly deterministic domains.
+It is the water stored in the existing snowpack, in mm (1 kg/m² = 1 mm), and is not deaccumulated. `snowfall_water_equivalent` remains the amount of new snowfall during an interval.